A growing number of states and cities are establishing paid leave programs for employees, and they often cover domestic workers like nannies.

 Sick leave can be used for treatment, care, preventative care, and diagnosis of an employee’s or employee’s family member’s illness, injury, or health condition.
 Household employees accrue sick leave at a rate of at least one hour per 30 hours worked.

-Household employees are also covered by New York’s Paid Family Leave.
-Paid leave can be taken for various family or medical reasons including bonding with a newborn, adopted, or foster-care child during the first 12 months after birth or placement; caring for a seriously ill family member; and addressing important needs related to a family member’s military service.
+New York’s Paid Family Leave law also covers household employees.
+Paid leave can be taken for various family or medical reasons, including bonding with a newborn, adopted, or foster-care child during the first 12 months after birth or placement; caring for a seriously ill family member; and addressing important needs related to a family member’s military service.

-The program is paid for by employees through an additional payroll deduction.
-Or, employers can pay the cost on their employee’s behalf.
+Employees pay for the program through an additional payroll deduction, or employers can pay the cost on their employees’ behalf.

 Oregon